pratikhalurkar/Letter-prediction-using-neural-network-model/Readme.md

-Letter Prediction
+# Letter Prediction using neural network model and KNN

-Pratik Amol Halurkar

-Module 5 assignment

-ALY6020: Predictive Analytics (CRN: 20356)

-Prof. Justin Grosz

-3/24/2024

 # Introduction

-In this assignment, we will analyze a dataset containing letters.
+In this project, we will analyze a dataset containing letters.
 The school is exploring the possibility of using a writing test to assess students' motor skills at a young age.
 As part of this effort, students are asked to write numbers, and our task is to build a predictive model